 What We Do

-The Monteith Farmstead is located in the town of Dillsboro, North Carolina.
+The Monteith Farmstead is located in Dillsboro, North Carolina.
 According to Ted Alexander, Regional Director of the Southwest Office of Preservation North Carolina, the site is one of the best preserved examples of a mountain farmstead in the western part of the state.
 The farmstead was placed on the National Register of Historic Places in 2008.
+The Appalachian Women’s Museum acts as the stewards of the over 100-year-old house and the surrounding buildings and grounds of the Monteith Farmstead.

-The AWM Board of Directors strongly believe we must honor and protect our heritage, not only by preserving buildings and placing artifacts in museums, but also by creating an interactive, live reenactment of what life was like for those who came before us.
+The AWM Board of Directors strongly believes we must honor and protect our history by preserving buildings and creating exhibits, as well as interacting with the community and providing educational programming with partners throughout the region.
 Please consider supporting this effort through a donation or volunteering.